nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ### Putting a player to a lineup: `put`

-Puts a player to a specific team or to a specific lineup.
+Puts a player to a specific lineup.

 Format: `put P/PLAYER L/LINEUP`
 * Adds a player to a specific lineup.
 * Displays error if either the specified PLAYER or LINEUP does not exist.
 * Each player can join multiple lineups.
+* Each lineup can have up to five players.

 * Example:
-* `put P/John Doe L/starting five` Puts John Doe into the lineup named starting five
+* `put P/John Doe L/starting five` Puts John Doe into the lineup named starting five.

 ### Viewing the summary: `view`

-Views the summarised information of lineup/ player/ schedule.
+Views the information of a specific lineup/ player/ schedule.

 **To view a lineup:**<br>

 Format: `view L/[LINEUP]`
-* The summarised information of a lineup only include the name, the position of the player and the number of slots (out of 5) filled.
-* Displays the summarised information of the specified `LINEUP` in the specified ``.
-  - All the players in the specified `LINEUP` will be displayed.
+* All the players in the specified `LINEUP` will be displayed.
-* If no `LINEUP` is provided, the summarised information of all lineups in the specified `` will be displayed.
+* If no `LINEUP` is provided, all players who are inside some lineup will be displayed.
-  - All the `LINEUP` in the specified team will be displayed.
 * The specified `LINEUP` and specified `` must be **valid** to be viewed.

 Examples:
-* `view L/Starting Five` Displays the summarised information of lineup `Start Five`
+* `view L/Starting Five` Displays all players inside the lineup `Starting Five`
-* `view L/` Displays the summarised information of all lineups
+* `view L/` Displays all players who are inside some lineup.

 **To view a player:**<br>